chiatsekuo/AI_Classical_Music_Composer/README.md

 This project aims to generate Classical Music using generative models – Bi-LSTM and CNN-GAN to compose Classical Music for some particular Classical Music genres and evaluate their performance respectively and collectively.
 Also, to further explore and strengthen the area of Artificial Intelligence in music composition.

-The **dataset** is obtained from https://github.com/bytedance/GiantMIDI-Piano.
+- The **dataset** is obtained from https://github.com/bytedance/GiantMIDI-Piano.

-The **four musical eras** being trained and tested are *Baroque, Classical, Romantic, and Modernist eras*.
+- The **four musical eras** being trained and tested are *Baroque, Classical, Romantic, and Modernist eras*.

-**Evaluation metrics**: *Pitch histogram, FID score, nearest neighbor, and survey*.
+- **Evaluation metrics**: *Pitch histogram, FID score, nearest neighbor, and survey*.
+- It is recommended to use the **https://musescore.org/en** software to play the midi files.
+It is a free music sheet editing tool that can visualize music in music sheet forms.

 ## Instruction